ArmanTol/lagvirus-website2/README.md

   <div class="buy-section">
     <h2>Buy $LAG Now</h2>
-    <a href="https://pancakeswap.finance/swap?outputCurrency=YOUR_TOKEN_ADDRESS" target="_blank">Buy on PancakeSwap</a>
+    <a href="https://pancakeswap.finance/swap?outputCurrency=0xb0432b30eE4B670D97fD034D4fD30a383ac8a486" target="_blank">Buy on PancakeSwap</a>
   </div>

   <section id="about">
     <h2>About Lag Virus ($LAG)</h2>
     <p>Lag Virus is not just a token — it's a movement.
 Built for the craziest meme lovers, the wildest degens, and the most loyal viral army.
-Verified, burned, and ready to infect the internet.</p>
+Verified, burned, and ready to infect the internet.
+Now trending, and already live — CoinMarketCap listing is coming soon.
+Buy now before it gets verified!</p>
   </section>

   <section id="features">